isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/WebAppReleaseNotes.rst

 - When a user duplicates a worksheet, then tries to implement the log scale it will not function properly.
 - There are duplicate rows in the molecular data table in BigQuery.

-**Enhancements**

-- Text in confirmation box of a duplication of a workbook has been enhanced.
-- On the registered Google Cloud Projects page, icon has been added for the user to go directly to the Google Cloud Console page if desired.
-- When the a Service Account is removed from the Access Control List, the project owner is sent an email with an explanation as to why the account was removed.
-- IGV File List page displays of which page user is browsing.

-**Bug Fixes**

-- For a Cubby hole plot the x - axis name can be seen clearly.
-- On a duplicate worksheet when working with gene specifications, user is able to select between all options multiple times.
-- Page becomes elongated when the user builds a Cubby Hole plot.
-- The selected variables for the plot setting on a worksheet are saved after the user leaves the workbook.
-- When registering a Google Cloud Project the user is displayed the list of emails associated to the GCP only once.

 *September 7, 2016*: `v1.9 <https://github.com/isb-cgc/ISB-CGC-Webapp/releases/tag/2.9>`_

-**Known Issues**

-- The user can add same gene twice if list to the same worksheet it they have different names.
-- The Bar chart on the worksheet panel renders overlapping text.
-- Analysis Type : Seq peek Formatting Elongated
-- The CCLE data in GUI is not parallel to the CCLE data in BigQuery.
-- If a user creates a cohort with sample type filter Cell Lines and CCLE the total number of samples count off by one.
-- User will occasionally be sent to the Social Network Login page when trying to login.
-If this occurs, please go the the home page of the Web Application and try again.
-- Page becomes elongated when the user builds a Cubby Hole plot.
-- X-axis name cut off for cubby hole plot when x-axis has only 3 criteria.
-- If the user shares a cohort they do not receive a confirmation email.
-- The Legend is displayed elongated when you use multiple cohort for color by feature for violin plot.
-- When the user selects multiple cohorts for color by feature for scatter plot they do not display in chart.
-- When the user creates a duplicate worksheet,the bar chart with a gene with specification protein can freeze when selecting an option for the Select Feature.
-- Cannot plot any data if you use CCLE data cohort on a worksheet.
-- When the user plots a graph with NA values the UI returns a blank graph.
-- When a user duplicates a worksheet, some functionality related to plotting will not function properly on the duplicate worksheet.

 **Enhancements**